PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 The only method available of `GridDataProviderInterface` is `getData` which returns an instance of `GridData`.
 A GridData is an immutable object used to store and retrieve the GridData, so if you want to alter this data, you must do it in Grid Data Provider *before* the GridData creation.

-There is a good news here: you don't need to create your own as we provide one: the `GridDataProvider`.
+There is a good news here: you don't need to create your own as we provide one, the `GridDataProvider`.

 ## Grid Query Builder